belemaaa/belemaaa/README.md

-### Hi I'm Grace,
+###Hello,
-I am a frontend developer with a fairly strong command of backend engineering.
-Currently, I work with React JS as my major frontend library, as well as Django (a popular Python framework) for backend.
-I also write some programs in Javascript, CSS, Java and C++.
+I am Grace Itamunoala.
+I am a software engineer with proficiency in both frontend development and backend engineering.
+I employ various technologies while working on projects, majorly React JS (main frontend library), as well as Django (a popular Python framework) for backend.
+I've also worked on some programs using other languages like C, Java and C++.
+I am looking at exploring the world of Machine Learning and Data Science as time goes on.
-### Feel free to explore some of my open source projects and give reviews if you wish.
+### Feel free to peruse some of my open source projects and give reviews if you wish.
-I spend 80% of my day learning, coding and taking up challenges, if you want to reach out to me for any reason, here's my email📫 -> graceitamunoala@gmail.com
+If you need to reach out to me for any reason, here's my email📫 -> graceitamunoala@gmail.com

 <!--